 Of course not every hauling job is the same, hence it’s in our very nature to be versatile.

-For example take this case study debris was piled in an underground parking lot and due to clearance issues with our large trucks debris needed to be brought out to our eco-dumpster by one of our smaller pick up trucks.
+take this case study, debris was piled in an underground parking lot.
+However, due to clearance issues with our truck size debris needed to be brought out to our eco-dumpster by one of our smaller pick up trucks.

 So, debris was loaded into our pick up truck driven to our eco-dumpster bin where it was offloaded for transport.

 Check out this job we did in an underground parking garage in Mountain View California.